-Our approach to iOS export is a sweetly balanced blend of UIView and Core Animation.
+Our approach to exporting Flow to iOS code involves a balanced blend of UIView and Core Animation.

 To get started, let’s look at a simple file with only a single shape on it.

 We use the same file for the HTML export docs.

 You can also grab all the exported iOS files here:

 When exporting to iOS, Flow creates a full Xcode project that can spin up in the simulator (or on a device) as soon as you can hit run.

 Our goal with exporting to Xcode is to have (aside from some common files) as little extra code as possible.
 We treat the main scene of your animation as a single view that contains all the elements in your animation.
 For a given animation, we generate the following: